PRIVACY POLICY

 7. any available information on the origin of the data, if the personal data are not collected from the data subject

-8. the existence of automated decision-making including profiling pursuant to Art.
+8. the existence of automated decision-making, including profiling, pursuant to Art.
 22 para.
-1 and 4 of the GDPR and, at least in these cases, meaningful information about the logic involved and the scope and intended effects of such processing on you.
+1 and para.
+4 GDPR and – at least in these cases – meaningful information about the logic involved and the scope and intended effects of such processing on you

-Furthermore, you have the right to request information as to whether the personal data concerning you is transferred to a third country or to an international organization.
-In this context, you may request to be informed of the appropriate safeguards pursuant to Art.
-46 of the GDPR in connection with the transfer.
+Furthermore, you have the right to request information about whether your personal data is transferred to a third country or to an international organization.
+In this context, you may request to be informed about the appropriate safeguards pursuant to Art.
+46 GDPR in connection with the transfer.

 2. Right to rectification

-According to Art.
-16 of the GDPR, you have the right to rectification and / or completion vis-à-vis us if the processed data relating to you is incorrect and / or incomplete.
-We shall make the correction without delay.
+Pursuant to Art.
+16 GDPR, you have a right to rectification and/or completion vis-à-vis us if the processed data concerning you is incorrect and/or incomplete.
+We must carry out the correction without delay.

 3. Right to restriction of processing

-Under the following conditions, you may request the restriction of the processing of personal data concerning you in accordance with Art.
-18 of the GDPR:
+Under the following conditions, you may request the restriction of the processing of your personal data in accordance with Art.
+18 GDPR:

-1. if you contest the accuracy of the personal data relating to you for a period of time which enables us to verify the accuracy of the personal data
+1. if you dispute the accuracy of your personal data for a period of time that allows us to verify the accuracy of the personal data

 3. we no longer need the personal data for the purposes of processing, but you need them for the assertion, exercise or defense of legal claims, or

-4. if you object to the processing pursuant to Art.
+4. if you have objected to the processing pursuant to Art.
 21 para.
-1 of the GDPR and it is not yet clear whether our legitimate reasons outweigh your reasons.
+1 GDPR and it has not yet been determined whether our legitimate grounds override your grounds

-Where the processing of personal data relating to you has been restricted, such data may be processed, with the exception of storage, only with your consent or for the assertion, exercise or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of substantial public interest of the Union or of a Member State.
+If the processing of your personal data has been restricted, this data may – apart from being stored – only be processed with your consent or for the assertion, exercise or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of an important public interest of the Union or a Member State.
 You will be informed by us before the restriction is lifted.

 4. Right to erasure

-According to Art.
-17 of the GDPR, you can demand that we delete the personal data concerning you without delay.
+Pursuant to Art.
+17 GDPR, you may request that we delete your personal data without undue delay.
 We are obliged to delete this data immediately if one of the following reasons applies:

-1. the personal data relating to you are no longer necessary for the purposes for which they were collected or otherwise processed
+1. your personal data are no longer necessary for the purposes for which they were collected or otherwise processed

-2. your consent, on which the processing was based according to Art.
+2. your consent on which the processing was based pursuant to Art.
 6 para.
-1 a of the GDPR is revoked by you and there is no other legal basis for the processing.
+1 lit. a GDPR is revoked by you and there is no other legal basis for the processing

 3. you object to the processing pursuant to Art.
 21 para.
-1 of the GDPR and there are no overriding legitimate reasons for the processing
+1 GDPR and there are no overriding legitimate grounds for the processing

 4. you object to the processing pursuant to Art.
 21 para.
-2 of the GDPR
+2 GDPR

-5. the personal data concerning you have been processed unlawfully
+5. your personal data have been processed unlawfully

-6. the deletion of the personal data concerning you is necessary for compliance with a legal obligation under Union or Member State law to which the controller is subject
+6. the deletion of your personal data is necessary for compliance with a legal obligation under Union or Member State law to which the controller is subject

-7. the personal data relating to you have been processed in relation to information society services offered pursuant to Art.
+7. your personal data has been collected in relation to information society services offered pursuant to Art.
 8 para.
-1 of the GDPR
+1 GDPR

 b.
 Information to third parties

-If we have made the personal data relating to you public and we are obliged to erase it pursuant to Art.
+If we have made your personal data public and we are obliged to erase it pursuant to Art.
 17 para.
-1 of the GDPR, we shall, taking into account the available technology and the cost of implementation, implement reasonable measures, including technical measures, to inform data controllers which process the personal data, that you, as the data subject, have requested that they erase all links to or copies or replications of such personal data.
+1 GDPR, we shall take reasonable steps, including technical measures, to inform data controllers processing the personal data that you, as the data subject, have requested that they delete all links to or copies or replications of such personal data, taking into account the available technology and the cost of implementation.

 c.
 Exceptions to the right to erasure